Prtm2110/Vertex-CLI/README.md

 # Vertex CLI

-Vertex CLI is a powerful command-line tool that leverages Large Language Models (LLMs) to answer queries and debug faster.
-With just a few commands, you can set up and start using advanced features like querying LLMs and generating insights.
+Vertex CLI is a powerful command-line tool that leverages multiple Large Language Models (LLMs) to answer queries and debug faster.
+With support for OpenAI GPT models, Anthropic Claude, and Google Gemini, you can choose the best model for your needs.

 **Complete Documentation:** [Vertex CLI Docs](https://prtm2110.github.io/Vertex-CLI/)

 ---